txmu/NxPKG/README.md

 [**A Day With NxPKG(`a_day_with_nxpkg.md`)**](./a_day_with_nxpkg.md)

 **NxPKG (Project Chimera) is a personal vision and implementation of a next-generation package manager, boldly fusing declarative system management, meta-distro capabilities, P2P content distribution, and blockchain consensus.**

 The entire system is deliberately implemented as a single, self-contained, **9,000+ line shell script**, with inlined Python for secure networking tasks.
 It is both a functional prototype and an exploration of what's possible with the humblest of tools.

+If you wish to search for The NxPKG Interoperability Standard, please turn to the end of this document.

 ---